hpc2n/linux-command-line-101/docs/intro.md

 The Linux/Unix shell has existed for a very long time (Thompson shell, 1971; Bourne shell, 1979).

-- The reason it keeps being used is that it is a very powerful tool which lets users perform complex and powerful tasks.
-- These tasks can often be done using a few keystrokes or maybe a few lines of code.
+It continues to be used because it is a very powerful tool that lets users perform complex tasks.
+These tasks can often be done using a few keystrokes or maybe a few lines of code.

-- It can be used to automate repetitive tasks or to combine smaller tasks into **scripts**, which helps the user work faster and be more effective.
+It can be used to automate repetitive tasks or to combine smaller tasks into **scripts**, which helps the user work faster and more effectively.

 Using the Linux/Unix shell is fundamental for a large number of advanced computing tasks, including in HPC (high-performance computing).

-In addition:

-- Most HPC centers supercomputers run some flavour of Linux.
+In addition, most HPC centers supercomputers run some flavour of Linux because it:

-- It is stable and reliable
+- Is stable and reliable
+- Is customisable
-- Customizable
+- Is lightweight
 - Runs on any hardware
-- Strong community
+- Has a strong support community
-- Many flavours are open source and free
+- Has many flavours that are open-source and free
-- Lots of applications
+- Has lots of applications
-- Lightweight

-While the use of Linux on desktop is only 2-3%, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500</a> list run Linux.
+While Linux is only used on 2-3% of desktops, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500 list</a> run Linux.

-For all of these reasons, and many more, it is a good idea to be more proficient in Linux.
+For all of these reasons, and many more, it is a good idea to be proficient in Linux.
 This course aims to help you with that.

 ## More information